-If trained to do so and a glucometer is available, checking the victim's blood glucose level will guide management, and can confirm hypoglycaemia or hyperglycaemia.
-Normal blood glucose concentrations are between 4.0 and 7.8 mmol/L.
+If trained to do so and a glucometer is available, checking the person's blood glucose level will guide management, and can confirm hypoglycaemia or hyperglycaemia.
+Normal blood glucose concentrations are between 4.0 mmol/L and 7.8 mmol/L.

-A blood glucose level between 3.0 mmol/L and 4.0 mmol/L is an "alert value", meaning that to prevent progression to a more serious, clinically important hypoglycaemia, it is time for a normal food intake, either a snack or meal, depending on the time of day and usual food intake habits5.
+A blood glucose level between 3.0 mmol/L and 4.0 mmol/L is an "alert value", meaning that to prevent progression to a more serious, clinically important hypoglycaemia, it is time for a normal food intake, either a snack or meal, depending on the time of day and usual food intake habits.5

-Clinically important hypoglycaemia is defined as a blood glucose level less than 3.0 mmol/L, where there is decreased neuro-cognitive function and evidence of increased morbidity and mortality5.
+Clinically important hypoglycaemia is defined as a blood glucose level less than 3.0 mmol/L, where there is decreased neuro-cognitive function (reasoning ability or orientation) and increased morbidity (illness) and mortality.5

 Symptoms of hypoglycaemia may be mimicked by other conditions such as stroke, epilepsy, or migraine.
 If trained, checking a blood glucose will improve the accuracy of diagnosing hypoglycaemia.
-If blood glucose concentration is normal, and symptoms and signs of hypoglycaemia persist, consider other diagnoses [CoSTR 2015: weak recommendation/low quality evidence]2.
+We suggest that if the blood glucose concentration is normal, and symptoms and signs of hypoglycaemia persist, other diagnoses need to be considered.3 [CoSTR 2015: weak recommendation/low quality evidence]

 Hyperglycaemia is defined as a blood glucose level above the normal reference range.
-Severe hyperglycaemia is defined as a blood glucose concentration greater than 15 mmol/L.
+Severe hyperglycaemia is defined as a blood glucose level greater than 15 mmol/L.